|

 and Hayat Harris (film editor), Kam Sim Boon (sound engineer), Yap Poh Kai

-By 1959, over 150 cinemas in Singapore, Malaya, Indonesia, Borneo and Bangkok.
+By 1959, there was over 150 cinemas in Singapore, Malaya, Indonesia, Borneo and Bangkok.

 It had entertainment parks, dancing halls, printing facilities and production studio.